The final round of qualifying for the 2026 China Open produced plenty of drama as the 16 successful players secured their places at the venue stages.

 One of the standout results on Sunday came from rising Chinese star Chang Bingyu, who continued his recent progress with a commanding 6-1 victory over Jack Lisowski.

-Chang has long been regarded as one of the brightest prospects from China’s production line of talent, the 23 year-old reaching the Scottish Open final during an impressive last campaign.
+The youngster has long been regarded as one of the brightest prospects from China’s production line of talent, the 23 year-old reaching the Scottish Open final during an impressive last campaign.

 There was also a one-sided outcome in the clash between former world champions Stuart Bingham and Luca Brecel, meanwhile.